NethServer/docs/administrator-manual/en/installation.rst

 Downloaded ISO file can be used to create a
 *Bootable media* such as a CD, a DVD, or a USB stick.
-The creation of a bootable disk is different from writing files into CD/DVD, and it requires the use of a dedicated function, usually present CD/DVD programs (eg *write* or *burn ISO image*).
+The creation of a bootable disk is different from writing files into CD/DVD, and it requires the use of a dedicated function (e.g. *write* or *burn ISO image*).
 Instructions on how to create a bootable CD/DVD from the ISO are easily avaialble on the Internet or in the documentation of your system operating system.